WH Group Ltd

 Recognition of nutrient pollution risk on biodiversity

-Smithfield Foods discloses that it does no longer have US locations in high biodiverse value areas after exiting a facility that operated in California in early 2023.
-It’s not clear the methodology or parameters the company uses to classify areas as high biodiversity value.
-It does not provide information about other biomes or watersheds and the impact of nutrient pollution on these areas.
+Smithfield Foods discloses that it no longer has US locations in high biodiverse value areas after exiting a facility that operated in California in early 2023.
+For its operations in China, the company mentions that all its operational and production sites are located in areas outside those with fragile biodiversity.
+It´s not clear what methodology or parameters the company uses to classify areas as having high biodiversity value.
+It does not provide information about other biomes or watersheds, nor does it address the impact of nutrient pollution on these areas.

 WH Group has included biodiversity and waste in its materiality assessment matrix.
-The company mentions it has made a commitment to promoting biodiversity conservation and it works with suppliers and contractors to uphold biodiversity conservation in various aspects.
-The company mentions a couple of initiatives to promote biodiversity and how it complies with pollution regulations in the different geographies it operates in, recognising the link between biodiversity loss and pollution.
-However, it’s not clear how biodiversity drives the company’s risk assessment for water quality and pollution.
+The company states that it has made a commitment to promoting biodiversity conservation and collaborates with suppliers and contractors to uphold biodiversity conservation in various aspects.
+However, it´s not clear how biodiversity drives the company´s risk assessment for water quality and pollution.

 Value Chain Coverage